uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_report.rst

   - It should create the report results, for example, compute the data or create the plots that should be returned by the report.
   - It should write the report results to the folder given at the variable result_path.
   - It should return a ReportResult object, which contains lists of ReportOutput objects.
 These ReportOutput objects simply contain the path to a figure, table, text, or another type of result.
 One report can have multiple outputs, as long as they are all accessible through the ReportResult.
 This will be later used to format the summary of the results in the HTML output file.
   - When the main result of the report is a plot, it is good practice to also make the raw data available to the user, for example as a csv file.

-The preferred method for plotting data is through `plotly <https://plotly.com/python/>`_, as it creates interactive and rescalable plots that display nicely in the HTML output file.
+The preferred method for plotting data is through `plotly <https://plotly.com/python/>`_, as it creates interactive and rescalable plots in HTML format [recommended] that display nicely in the HTML output file.
+Alternatively, plots can also be in pdf, png, jpg and svg format.

 The second abstract method to be implemented is `build_object()`.
 This method can take in any custom parameters and should return an instance of the report object.
 The parameters of the method `build_object()` can be directly specified in the YAML specification, nested under the report type, for example: